avo-hq/docs.avohq.io/docs/3.0/dynamic-filters.md

 <Option name="`options`">

-Customize the options for select type filters.
-This is available only for select type filters and determines the options visible in the select dropdown.
+Customize the options **for select type filters**. **This is available only for select type filters** and determines the options visible in the select dropdown.

 ##### Default value